Do you know how much you pay for your retirement plan?

 According to “The Retirement Savings Drain: The Hidden and Excessive Costs of 401(k)s,” published by public policy think tank, Demos, the average worker will lose $154,794 to 401(k) fees over his lifetime, based on an annual income of approximately $30,000 per year and saving 5 percent of his income.
 A higher-income worker making approximately $90,000 per year will lose upward of $277,000 to fees.
 (SOURCE)

 Yet the majority of investors are in the dark about the fees their 401(k) plan charges.
-A recent AARP study found 65 percent of accountholders had no idea they were even paying fees, and 83 percent didn’t even have a basic understanding of the many fees and expenses everyone with a 401(k) pays.
-That’s because these fees are taken “off the top” of investment returns or share prices; in other words, the rates of return and share prices reported on account statements are post-fee.
+A 2018 TD Ameritrade survey found 37 percent of account holders had no idea they were even paying fees, and 27 percent didn’t even have a basic understanding of the many fees and expenses everyone with a 401(k) pays.
+That’s because these fees are taken “off the top” of investment returns or share prices; in other words, the rates of return and share prices reported on account statements are post-free.

 Hidden fees are just one problem plaguing the typical 401(k).
 There are three more problems: